Berkeley, California: Colleges and universities

 University of California, Berkeley's main campus is in the city limits.

 The Graduate Theological Union, a consortium of eight independent theological schools, is located a block north of the University of California Berkeley's main campus.
 The Graduate Theological Union has the largest number of students and faculty of any religious studies doctoral program in the United States.
-In addition to more theological schools, Zaytuna College, a newly established Muslim liberal arts college, has taken 'Holy Hill' as its new home.
+In addition to more theological schools, Zaytuna College, a newly established Muslim liberal-arts college, has taken 'Holy Hill' as its new home.
 The Institute of Buddhist Studies has been located in Berkeley since 1966.
 Wright Institute, a psychology graduate school, is located in Berkeley.
 Berkeley City College is a community college in the Peralta Community College District.

 Primary and secondary schools

 The Berkeley Unified School District operates public schools.

 The first public school in Berkeley was the Ocean View School, now the site of the Berkeley Adult School located at Virginia Street and San Pablo Avenue.
 The public schools today are administered by the Berkeley Unified School District.
 In the 1960s, Berkeley was one of the earliest US cities to voluntarily desegregate, utilizing a system of buses, still in use.
 The district has eleven elementary schools and one public high school, Berkeley High School (BHS).
 Established in 1880, BHS currently has over 3,000 students.
 The Berkeley High campus was designated a historic district by the National Register of Historic Places on January 7, 2008.
 Saint Mary's College High School, a Catholic school, also has its street address in Berkeley, although most of the grounds and buildings are actually in neighboring Albany.
 Berkeley has 11 public elementary schools and three middle schools.

 The East Bay campus of the German International School of Silicon Valley (GISSV) formerly occupied the Hillside Campus, Berkeley, California; it opened there in 2012.
 In December 2016, the GISSV closed the building, due to unmet seismic retrofit needs.

-There is also the Bay Area Technology School, the only school in the whole Bay Area to offer a technology- and science-based curriculum, with connections to leading universities.

-Berkeley also houses Zaytuna College, the first accredited Muslim, liberal-arts college in the United States.